ferrithemaker/explorerRPG/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-All images are taken from http://opengameart.org/ and are copyrighted by their owners.
+All images are taken from http://opengameart.org/ and http://animatedbattlers.wordpress.com , released under GPL / Creative Commons and copyrighted by their owners.
 Some are modified by me.

 ------------------

 This is an under development (very first stages) rogue style 2D RPG Engine (only classes, not development UI).

-To test the engine, there are also a simple game called Explorer.
+To test the engine, there are also a simple testing game called Explorer.

 To run it: java Explorer